cceh/ntg/docs/_sources/vm.rst.txt

   :guilabel:`Project | Compute |  Instances`

-You van now manage the VM.
+You can now manage the VM.

 For disaster recovery select :guilabel:`Console` from the :guilabel:`Actions` dropdown and login using the 'debian' user.